epfl-ada/ada-2025-project-data_dinosaur/readme.md

 - A gender heterogeneity analysis comparing humor between men and women in captions
 - A timeline-based study of humor evolution centered on four major events: wars, climate change, the Trump election, and COVID-19
 - Large Language Model (LLM)–based clustering of humor types
-- An interactive website presenting all analyses and results as a data story
+- An interactive website presenting all analyzes and results as a data story

 ## Research questions